Thenlie/mdnman/lib/javascript/iteration_protocols/index.md

 console.log(a); // "a"
 ```

-When built-in syntaxes are iterating an iterator, and the last result's `done` is `false` (i.e. the iterator is able to produce more values) but no more values are needed, the `return` method will get called if present.
+When built-in syntaxes are iterating an iterator, and the last result's `done` is `false` (i.e., the iterator is able to produce more values) but no more values are needed, the `return` method will get called if present.
 This can happen, for example, if a `break` or `return` is encountered in a `for...of` loop, or if all identifiers are already bound in an array destructuring.

 ```js
 const obj = {